TheGreenJosip/TTS-package/README.md

 - **Streamlined Getting Started Section**: The installation and usage instructions are concise, making it easy for users to get the service up and running.
 - **Advanced Configuration**: A brief mention of advanced configuration options encourages users to explore and customize the service further.
 - **Professional Tone**: Throughout the document, the language and structure aim to communicate a high level of professionalism and attention to detail, targeting an audience of senior developers and technical users.

-This `README.md` serves as a comprehensive guide to your project, reflecting the latest structural changes and functionalities while maintaining a sophisticated and professional tone suitable for a senior developer audience.